KC-135 Crashes In Western Iraq, Six Crew Members Killed

 See a mistake?
 Contact us.

-A U.S. Air Force KC-135 Stratotanker refueling aircraft crashed in western Iraq on Thursday during a combat mission, killing four of the six crew members on board, according to U.S. Central Command.
+A U.S. Air Force KC-135 Stratotanker refueling aircraft crashed in western Iraq on Thursday during a combat mission, killing all six crew members on board, according to U.S. Central Command.
 The aircraft was involved in an incident with another plane while operating in what the military described as “friendly airspace,” and the second aircraft landed safely.
 Central Command said rescue and recovery efforts remain underway while the circumstances surrounding the crash are being investigated.

 The tanker was supporting U.S. operations connected to the ongoing conflict involving Iran at the time of the incident.
 Gen. Dan Caine, chairman of the Joint Chiefs of Staff, said the aircraft crashed “while the crew was on a combat mission,” according to the BBC.
 Central Command said the aircraft’s loss was “not due to hostile or friendly fire,” the Associated Press reported, and the identities of the crew members are being withheld pending notification of their families.